ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 The DAO Fork was a sacred cleansing moment for Ethereum; a shedding of the corruption and centralization that allowed The Fork to happen.
 Those who didn't like _Code is Law_ started a new chain with new rules, leaving the unforked chain to operate as it was, with less baggage, a refined community and a clear mission.

-In contrast to the newly forked Ethereum, the unforked Ethereum was opposite in many ways; in it's unstoppability, it's level of decentralization and therefore in its unbounded potential to change the world.
+In contrast to the newly forked Ethereum™, the unforked Ethereum was opposite in many ways; in it's unstoppability, it's level of decentralization and therefore in its unbounded potential to change the world.

 ![](./fork.png)

-Confusingly, the Ethereum Foundation determined that their new forked chain would be called "Ethereum™", and from then on it would (almost) exclusively receive official support from the Foundation - not limited to development and marketing.
+Confusingly, the Ethereum Foundation determined that their new forked chain would be called "Ethereum", and from then on it would (almost) exclusively receive official support from the Foundation - not limited to development and marketing.
 But _Code is Law_ is not something that could be forked away on a whim, and the original chain they abandoned continued to chug along.
 The longest running Smart Contract platform is, was, and always will be _Ethereum Classic_.

 ### The Immaculate Conception